ajeless/docs/test_and_qa/glossary.md

 - **Error:** A part of the system or service that can lead to failure, often related to a segment of the software product's code.
 - **Error Forecasting:** A way of measuring how likely we are to have failures based on the behavior of the program.
 - **Error Removal:** The process of getting rid of the errors themselves, often through verification.
+- **Exhaustive Testing:** A testing approach where all possible inputs, paths, and scenarios in a software application are tested.
+It's often impractical due to the vast number of possible combinations.

 ## F
 - **Fake:** Working implementations with shortcuts unsuitable for production.